SpongePowered/SystemOfADownload/README.md

 ## Requirements

-- Java 14
+- Java 16
+- Docker
+- sbt 1.15

 ## Technologies in use

 ### Framework

-SystemOfADownload (SOAD) is built on [LagomFramework], an opinionated [Event Source] + [CQRS] architecture framework built on [Play], and as such relies on several functional programing paradigms.
-Lagom as a whole provides enough to build out several services with semi-automatic service discovery routing and using [Cassandra] as the primary storage database for the Event Journal.
+SystemOfADownload (SOAD) is built on [LagomFramework], an opinionated [Event Source] + [CQRS] architecture framework built on [Akka], and as such relies on several functional programing paradigms.
+Lagom as a whole provides enough to build out several services with semi-automatic service discovery routing and using [Postgres] as the primary storage database for the Event Journal and Query side persistence.

 To learn about the topics, please visit
 [Lagom's documentation on concepts](https://www.lagomframework.com/documentation/1.6.x/java/CoreConcepts.html) that goes at length about how the system works together.

+### Containerization Out of the Box

+SOAD is targeted at being deployed with either Docker locally or running on a Kubernetes cluster.

 ### Services
 Each service (maven module) in this project is meant to represent a specific